 Becoming a software developer down the line

 If you can jump on the path of becoming a software engineer right away do it.
-If you are not sure becoming a technical writer is a good first start for many reasons then consider tech writing.
+If you can't or are not sure if it's for you, becoming a technical writer is a good first start for many reasons.

 You will work a lot with software engineers and get a feel of the job to figure out if it's something for you.
 Also, most of what you learn as a technical writer can be carried over to software development.

-Transitioning into a software development role is also easy since you will already be working for a software company and can make the transition by proving yourself on the job.
+Transitioning into a software development role is also easy since you will already be working for a software company and can make the transition without needing to switch companies.

 Some benefits of being a technical writer?

 The compensation for even entry-level technical writers is up there with most software development roles and can easily go up within a short period.
 This can be a huge boost for a general writer making the jump.

 Unlike many roles in software development as a writer, you don't have to go out bidding or constantly chasing gigs to make a side income.
 Many software companies have technical writing programs that pay technical writers to produce or submit technical articles.
 Most of which pays in the 100s of dollars.
 You can find the list of programs and how much they pay on Who Pays Technical Writers [↗].

 As you may know, by now most tech workers can work remotely and technical writers are no exception.
 Most companies are open to remote work and this especially benefits someone who might have a hard time finding technical writing jobs in their area.

 The option to take your career to new heights and direction is endless.
 You can transition into roles such as software development.
 You can move up the technical writer role to positions such as a senior editor.
 You can also switch industries, maintaining the writing part of it and moving into new industries such as legal, health, or manufacturing.
 This may however require getting abreast with the technical side of that industry or getting certified.